Welcome to Polycom RealConnect for Teams

-The PowerShell cmdlets used to configure the Cloud Video Interop service in Microsoft Teams are currently only available in the Skype for Business Online PowerShell module.
+The PowerShell cmdlets used to configure the Cloud Video Interop service in Microsoft Teams are available in the Microsoft Teams PowerShell module.

-The following command will create a new video interop service provider defintion, selecting Polycom as the provider and configuring the Microsoft-assigned Tenant Key to be used with scheduled Teams meetings.
+The following command will create a new video interop service provider definition, selecting Polycom as the provider and configuring the Microsoft-assigned Tenant Key to be used with scheduled Teams meetings.

-By default all VTCs joining a Teams meeting through the video interoperabilty service will automatically be placed into the lobby.
+By default all VTCs joining a Teams meeting through the video interoperability service will automatically be placed into the lobby.
 To change this behavior for all scheduled Teams meetings the following command can be used to allow VTCs to join meetings directly and bypass the lobby.
+(To additionally configure more granular control of which VTCs can or cannot bypass the lobby refer to the Trusted Endpoint Configuration documentation.)

 Set-CsVideoInteropServiceProvider -Identity Polycom -AllowAppGuestJoinsAsAuthenticated $true